 Step 3: If the husk is still in your hand because it has passed steps one and two, give it a squeeze from stem to the end.
 If it feels solid and firm, place in your basket to take home.

 Once home, store it in a plastic bag in the refrigerator.
-Eat it within three days—maybe using it in one of the recipes below.
+Eat it within three days—maybe in one of the recipes below.